10th April 2019

 The road is graded quite well, but ruts were formed by motor vehicles on the muddy sections.

-I was on the surfaced mountain road for around two hours, then passing through the woodland for around three hours.
+I had been on the surfaced mountain road for around two hours, then passing through the woodland for around three hours.
 Eventually the off-road route ends, at a junction onto a surfaced road, which now is the Ronda sierra.

 I took the surfaced road towards my next destination, Ubrique.
 I was hoping to find a wild-camping spot, alas as is often the case, all sides were fenced in.
-And it had been a little too early to camp earlier, in the woodland.
-On reflection, I should have camped in the woods.
+And it had been a little too early to camp in the pretty woodland, on reflection, I should have camped there.

 It is similar to an allotment or small-holding in the UK.
 Upon it is a Casita,, a small house.
 In Spain you can have a resting area on your country land, not for permanent living, but for weekend living.
 And this is where Francisco and Rosamaria had led me, for me to sleep the night!